How to Read Stock Metrics

 How Stock Pixie combines these

-Each Stock Pixie screener applies a weighted composite of relevant signals for that investment category.
-The Value Drawdown screener weights P/E, earnings yield, FCF yield, ROIC, and drawdown.
-The Dividend screener weights yield, payout ratio, FCF coverage, and dividend growth.
-Every ticker gets a 0-10 score so you can compare opportunities directly without having to hold all the metrics in your head at once.
+Each Stock Pixie screener blends together the signals that matter for a particular investing style.
+The Buy the Dip screener weights P/E, earnings yield, FCF yield, ROIC, and drawdown.
+The Dividend screener weights dividend yield, payout ratio, free cash flow coverage of the dividend, and dividend growth.
+Every ticker ends up with a single 0-to-10 score so you can compare opportunities directly, rather than having to juggle every metric in your head at once.

 Explore the screeners